sequana/sequana/README.rst

     Also available on bioRxiv (DOI: https://doi.org/10.1101/162701)

+## 🔧 Overview and Installation

-**Sequana** includes a set of pipelines related to NGS (new generation sequencing) including quality control, variant calling, coverage, taxonomy, transcriptomics.
+**Sequana** is a Python library dedicated to bioinformatics.
+It is also a project that includes a set of pipelines related to NGS (new generation sequencing) including quality control, variant calling, coverage, taxonomy, transcriptomics.
 We also ship **Sequanix**, a graphical user interface for Snakemake pipelines.

+## Pipelines and related projects

 .. list-table:: Pipelines and tools available in the Sequana project
     :widths: 15 35 20 15 15